How Not to Be a Boy: Background

 The British comedian Robert Webb wrote an article entitled "How Not to Be a Boy" for the New Statesman in 2014, in which he discussed his mother's death and his relationship to his father's view of masculinity.
 He found that a good way to write about masculinity was through the lens of his early life.
 In 2015, he announced that he was working on a memoir which would expand upon parts of the column.
 He had made a deal with Canongate Books to write two books, the latter of which became the novel Come Again (2020).
 A brief idea he had for a book was a comedic analysis of lad culture topics such as men's magazines and the motoring programme Top Gear, but he abandoned this idea.
 He read Caitlin Moran's How to Be a Woman (2011), a memoir about adolescence and gender roles, and was inspired by the idea of an equivalent about men.

 Events in Webb's life are presented out of order.
 He aimed to present events to make connections between events that had happened to him and ways this affected his behaviour.
 According to an interview in The Scotsman, he found that all of his poor life decisions were made "because I was trying to be a boy, or because I was trying to be a man".
-He said on Twitter that one guiding thought whilst writing was how he could hypothetically explain the ideas about masculinity to Bill Turnbull, a BBC morning news presenter.
-He was told by his agent at one point to make the book "15 percent funnier".
+He said on Twitter that one guiding thought while writing was how he could hypothetically explain the ideas about masculinity to Bill Turnbull, a BBC morning news presenter.
+He was told by his agent at one point to make the book "15 per cent funnier".

 Talking with Radio Times, Webb said that he found it difficult to write about his mother's death and the months that followed, but that he also found "something cathartic" in "being able to go back and frame those experiences in your own way", and that it gave an "illusion of control".
 In an interview with The Irish Times, Webb said he felt "a protectiveness" towards the reader while writing, as he had personally had many years to get used to the idea of his mother's early death, and didn't want to "drop these bombshells here and there on the reader without a sense of decorum".

 The book was published on 29 August 2017.
 During that month, the book was a BBC Radio 4 Book of the Week, read by Webb and adapted to avoid profanity.
 Webb also appeared on Channel 4 News for an interview.
 While doing book signings to promote the event, Webb found that the most difficult questions to address were by parents who were interested in talking to their sons about gender, and by people who wanted to know about whether differences between men and women could be attributed to biology.
 He saw himself as not an expert on these topics, though he recommended Cordelia Fine's work on the latter.